pursuit-curriculum/unit-full-stack-web-development/intro-to-sql/README.md

 You need to determine the datatype for each column.
 Additionally, you want to add some [constraints](https://www.postgresql.org/docs/current/ddl-constraints.html).

-You want the ID to increment as you add a new DVD automatically.
+You want the `id` to increment as you add a new DVD automatically.
 You can create an automatically incrementing value using the datatype `SERIAL`.
 Additionally, adding `PRIMARY KEY` will create a constraint that this cell cannot be null and must have a unique value.

 Additionally, there is no sense in having a DVD without a title.
 So that field must always have a value.
 To add a constraint that this value cannot be null, you add the key words `NOT NULL`.

 Ratings can be a single letter like `G` or four letters like `PG13`.
 Limiting the characters can help keep the data consistent since only `G` can be entered, rather than the full word `General`.
 You can limit the number of characters by using the datatype `VARCHAR(n)`.

 Price can be set as an integer set in cents.
-You can easily convert it to a dollar amount with JavaScript.
-You don't want to allow a negative price so you can use the constraint `CHECK (price >= 0 )`
+You can easily convert it into and out of a dollar amount with JavaScript.
+You don't want to allow a negative price so you can use the constraint `CHECK (price >= 0 )`.

 Finally, you can expect that most VHS tapes are still in print.
 However, sometimes they may be discontinued.
 Therefore, setting a `DEFAULT` value of false if the user doesn't enter a value can be prudent.